 In moderate to severe frontal or near frontal collisions, even belted occupants can contact the steering wheel or the instrument panel.
 In moderate to severe side collisions, even belted occupants can contact the inside of the vehicle.

 Airbags supplement the protection provided by safety belts.
-Airbags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
+Frontal airbags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
+Seat-mounted side impact airbags distribute the force of the impact more evenly over the occupant's upper body.